 - Shape can vary.
 An attachment can be circular, square, rectangular, or triangular.
 The type of attachment you receive depends on the goal that we are trying to achieve, like tooth rotation, intrusion or extrusion.

 - Attachments have an important job.
 Attachments serve as anchors for your aligners, allowing the aligners to fit more snugly over your teeth and move more effectively.
 When your teeth shift into alignment the way they’re intended, your treatment with Invisalign will proceed smoothly, and you’ll have a beautiful healthy smile before you know it!

 - Attachments can sometimes be annoying.
 Because attachments click into the aligners at designated spots (to better secure your aligner tray over your teeth), putting in your aligners takes some precision.
 You won’t just be clicking Invisalign in and out on a whim.
 Some patients complain that attachments irritate their mouth when their aligners are out, while others dislike that food builds up around the attachments during meals.
 (You need to be diligent about cleaning the attachments and your teeth after every meal and before aligners are put back in place.)

 - Not every tooth needs an attachment.
-The number of attachments you need will be determined by Dr. Igel.
+The number of attachments you need will be determined by our orthodontists.
 If you do require attachments on certain teeth, they may not be necessary for the entirety of your treatment.

 - Sometimes attachments are obvious, sometimes they’re not.
 If you need attachments on your front teeth, they’ll be more noticeable than on other teeth.
-Dr. Igel will match the shade of the attachments as closely to your natural tooth color as possible so they blend in with your teeth.
+Dr. Igel and Dr. Chartrand will match the shade of the attachments as closely to your natural tooth color as possible so they blend in with your teeth.